Employee Values and Social

 The Board is committed to providing equal employment opportunities for all employees and applicants for employment.

 Diversity is embraced at G&H. We seek to recruit, hire, develop and retain the best talent.
 Our employees have diverse backgrounds, skills, and ideas that collectively contribute to our success.
-The Company operates to national standards of diversity in employment, including an Affirmative Action Program (AAP) in the United States which is designed to attract, retain and develop a diverse pool of talent.
+The Group operates to national standards of diversity in employment, including an Affirmative Action Program (AAP) in the United States which is designed to attract, retain and develop a diverse pool of talent.
+Through the implementation of enhanced family-friendly policies, including flexible working policies we are enhancing our employment offering to our people.
+Our early year career Apprenticeship (UK) and Internship (US) programmes have been successful in drawing more talent in to

 As part of our talent and succession planning process, the Board and Executive management team monitor the representation of women and ethnic minorities at different levels and across different functions within our “talent pools”.
-In support of this objective, recruitment partners have now been instructed to include female candidates in all shortlist submissions.
-This will improve the representation of women at all levels, notably in leadership positions that (excluding the Directors) are currently 90% male (88% including the Directors).
+In support of this objective, recruitment partners are instructed to include female candidates in all shortlist submissions.
+This will improve the representation of women at all levels, notably in leadership positions that (excluding the Directors) are currently 83% male (5 of 6) (83% including the Directors (10 of 12)).
+The Group is in the process of recruiting another female non-executive director to provide further diversity in the composition of our Board.

 More information: